odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/dasada/excursions/early-morning-wildlife-safari-in-the-little-rann-of-kutch/
+        title: Early morning wildlife safari in the Little Rann of Kutch
         content: >-
           A shared jeep safari across the Little Rann of Kutch, a vast expanse of salt flats and grasslands.
 This unique ecosystem supports a variety